pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONteamSummaries/readme.md

 </li>

 <li><b>NUCLEAR OPTION:</b>
 If you just cannot get the content to look like you want it to look, you can always copy/paste the entire table_NOTANONteamSummaries file that appears in the WorPT subfolder, into your document, and then edit at-will.
 Some of the WorPT files involve complicated LaTeX code, so be sure that you have a good mastery of LaTeX and know what you are doing before implementing this option!
+(But this particular file is extremely simple!)
 </li>
 </ol>